monicasainer/timetable_project/README.md

 >   - Full-time employees (not night) work the same number of public holidays and the same number of weekends.
 So the distribution must be equitable.
 >   - Full-time non-night employees can work indistinctly in the mornings or in the evenings.
 But they cannot do both the same day.
 >   - Non-night workers can work a maximum of 5 days in a row.
+>
+>
+> ⬅️ Output:
+> - Calendar: Monthly Timetable with seven columns.
+Three of them will have assigned the employees who work during the morning of that day, two columns will contain the name of employees who work during the evening, and other two columns will gather the night workers names.
+> - HR insights:
+>   - Table with summary statistics per worker: `number of worked days`, `number of worked mornings`, `number of worked evenings`, `number of worked weekend`, `number of worked public holidays`.
+>   - Data Visualization: Interactive graphs in order to get insights into the time distribution based on employees profile.

 ## ⏰ **When**